ossec/ossec-docs/docs/manual/rules-decoders/rule-lists.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

-This example is a search for the IP address stored in the field attribute and will match if it *IS* prenset in the database.
+This example is a search for the IP address stored in the field attribute and will match if it *IS* present in the database.

 .. code-block:: xml